 iii) to whom it should be addressed (all campus or specific groups).

-- The Director of Campus Safety or designee will notify the Colby-Sawyer Director of Emergency Management or his/her designee (if not already notified), who will initiate the telephone tree for the EMT.
+- The Director of Campus Safety or designee will notify the Colby-Sawyer Director of Emergency Management or his/her designee (if not already notified), who will initiate the telephone tree for the IRT.

-- The Incident Commander or his designee in consultation with the Director of Emergency Mangement, the Assistant Director of Marketing and Communications and Director of Campus Safety (if available) should determine whether subsequent messages should be sent via CSC ALERT to the college community.
+- The responding agencies’ Incident Commander or his/her designee in consultation with the Director of Emergency Mangement, the Assistant Director of Marketing and Communications and Director of Campus Safety (if available) should determine whether subsequent messages should be sent via CSC ALERT to the college community.

 Additional messages may need to be sent to the college community with specific instructions or clarification of issues in the aftermath of an emergency situation.
 The CSC ALERT administrators should determine whether to use CSC ALERT or another less urgent communications vehicle depending on the level of urgency.

-College Communications and the President's Office, in concert with the IC, may be required to post or send additional messages through alternate communications vehicles (college web site, mass e-mail) to other important constituencies including parents and families; alumni; surrounding communities; media; and the general public.
+The Office of Marketing and Communications and the President's Office, in concert with the IRT, may be required to post or send additional messages through alternate communications vehicles (college web site, e-mail) to other important constituencies including parents and families; alumni; surrounding communities; media; and the general public.

 CSC ALERT Testing/Maintenance